Turret deck ship: Development

-By March 1895 the design had considerable acceptance, with nine ships afloat; Turret, Turret Age, Turret Bay, Bencliff, Turret Bell, Progressist, Royalist, Hopedale and Forest Abbey, with five more under construction.
+By March 1895 the design had considerable acceptance.
+Nine ships were in use: Turret, Turret Age, Turret Bay, Bencliff, Turret Bell, Progressist, Royalist, Hopedale and Forest Abbey; and five more were being built.

 Description and design

-In side profile, turret deck ships resembled other merchant vessels with flush decks or with small forecastles and poop decks.
-In cross-section the differences between turret deck vessels and more conventional ships are apparent.
+In side profile, turret deck ships resembled other merchant ships with flush decks or with small forecastles and poop decks.
+In cross-section the differences between turret deck ships and more conventional ships are apparent.
 There was no gunwale; the vertical side of a turret ship curves inward above the load line to a horizontal plane.
 This flat area was known as the harbour deck.
 Further inboard, this "deck" arced to the vertical again by a reverse curve.
 That vertical plane then joined the weather deck atop the turret at a right angle.
 Structurally these elements were part of the hull, not of the superstructure, and the cargo holds of the ship extended up to the true weather deck atop the turret.

-This design, and that of its near relative the trunk deck ship, were said to maximize strength, allowing larger vessels and reduced the amount of steel needed for construction.
-In reality, it is more likely that the geometry inhibited the development of cracks in the sheer strake but vessels to this design were not any lighter than conventional vessels due to their unique geometry.
+This design, and that of its near relative the trunk deck ship, were said to maximize strength, allowing larger ships and reduced the amount of steel needed for construction.
+In reality, it is more likely that the geometry inhibited the development of cracks in the sheer strake but ships to this design were not any lighter than conventional ships due to their unique geometry.
 In operation their hull form promoted self-trimming of homogenous cargo and inhibited shifting.

 The design also called for a cellular double bottom, which was the probable reason for claims of the type's exceptional hull strength, but it also raised the centre of gravity of the cargo.
 A higher centre of gravity increased the roll period and reduced the violence of rolls.
 But loading heavy cargo too high, and failing to properly ballast the bottom tanks, raised the centre of gravity and led to instability.
 This led to accidents, a Board of Trade investigation, and cautions from Doxford on proper loading.
 The design was also inconvenient, as the narrowness of the turret made for smaller cargo hatches and restricted habitation spaces in the superstructure atop the turret.

 Turret deck ships had a low net tonnage (an approximate measure of cargo space) in comparison to their deadweight capacity (weight of cargo), allowing them to operate at a lower fee structure than a conventional hull.
 Net tonnage is a computation of volume, and the method of measurement used at the Suez Canal to determine tolls was based on a measure of net tonnage which excluded some of the cargo spaces of these unconventional hulls.
 Turret and trunk deck ships therefore paid less in tolls than conventional ships of the same capacity.

 In 1911, the toll measure changed at Suez to account for all cargo spaces, and contemporaneous refinements in the design of ships of more conventional hull form eliminated the structural advantages of turret deck ships.
 Construction of the type therefore ceased.